sarithekanayake/observability_stack/README.md

     aws cloudformation deploy --template-file infra.yml --stack-name observability-stack --parameter-overrides SSHKey=ec2sshkey s3bucketname=testbucketforpipedirvetest --capabilities CAPABILITY_NAMED_IAM

  **--capabilities CAPABILITY_NAMED_IAM** - We are creating IAM role in CF template.
 This is a must to pass with command to acknowledge IAM resource creation
+**NB** We can use a different stack name instead using observability-stack

 # Application Deployment